Archive for International News

 The Danger of Embracing Negative Stereotypes – The “Othering” of a People

-Dec 19, 2011 7 Comments by
+Dec 19, 2011 7 Comments

 I often mention in my posts on this site that I am an immigrant to this great country.
 Recently, someone mentioned in a comment that by virtue of me being an immigrant, naturally, I’m biased when it comes to the issue of immigration reform as it’s debated.
 My position is that being from somewhere and [...]